swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 {: .output}

-Don't worry about trying to remember every function in R. You can simply look them up on Google, or if you can remember the start of the function's name, use the tab completion in RStudio.
+Don't worry about trying to remember every function in R. You can look them up on Google, or if you can remember the start of the function's name, use the tab completion in RStudio.

 This is one advantage that RStudio has over R on its own, it